coldkillerr/Coursera-using-python-to-interact-with-the-OS/regular-expressions.md

 >>>

 ```
-When we see a pattern that includes a backslash,
+<b>Note : When we see a pattern that includes a backslash,
 it could be escaping a special regex character
-or a special string character.
+or a special string character. </b>